Adapting Knowledge for Few-shot Table-to-Text Generation: Methodology

-To improve the fluency and fidelity of the generated content further, we adapt the prompt by pretraining the knowledge augmentation model, which injects the table-related prompt templates through the PA.
-We propose the knowledge-augmentation task to reconstruct the prompt templates.
-The knowledge-augmentation bridges the topological gap between the tabular data and texts by reconstructing the representation of table-related descriptions and alleviates the PLMs’ inherent shortcomings of lacking by using large amounts of unlabeled domain-specific knowledge.
-As shown in Fig.~\ref{Framework}(b), the knowledge-augmentation module first freezes the generation module and further pretrains the PA independently.
-Specifically, pretraining of the knowledge-augmentation module relies on the prompts extracted from the unlabeled domain-specific corpus and injects prompt-based knowledge, which is different from the generation task.
+To enhance the accuracy of the generated content, our methodology is refined by pretraining a knowledge-augmentation module, which integrates table-specific prompt templates via the KA.
+This module undertakes a pivotal knowledge-augmentation task aimed at redefining prompt templates, which is achieved by reconstructing the prompt templates, effectively overcoming the inherent deficiencies of PLMs through the strategic employment of a vast corpus of unlabeled, domain-specific knowledge.
+As shown in Fig.~\ref{Framework}(b), the knowledge-augmentation module first freezes the backbone generator and further pretrains the KA independently.
+Specifically, pretraining of the knowledge-augmentation module relies on reconstructing the prompt templates extracted from the unlabeled domain-specific corpus, distinct from the generation task.
 Such a modularization strategy results in at least three advantages: (1) each module can be easily integrated; (2) it allows the integration of different types of generation-support tasks; and (3) it enables the model to make full use of any unlabeled domain-specific corpus.

 As shown in Fig.~\ref{Framework}(c), we introduce a fine-tuning module for fusing the linguistic and semantic patterns and the augmented knowledge by pretraining the generation and knowledge-augmentation modules separately.
-Throughout the fine-tuning process, we freeze the parameters of the PA to retain the augmented knowledge.
+Throughout the fine-tuning process, we freeze the parameters of the KA to retain the augmented knowledge.